 OOMMF software is written in C++ and Tcl.
-It uses the Tcl-based Tk Windowing Toolkit to create graphical user interfaces that are portable to many varieties of Unix as well as Microsoft Windows 95/98/NT.
+It uses the Tcl-based Tk Windowing Toolkit to create graphical user interfaces that are portable to many platforms, including Unix, Windows, and Mac OS X systems.

 Tcl and Tk must be installed before installing OOMMF.
-Tcl and Tk are available for free download from Scriptics Corporation4.
-We recommend the latest stable versions of Tcl and Tk concurrent with this release of OOMMF.
+Tcl and Tk are available for free download 3 from the Tcl Developer Xchange4.
+We recommend the latest stable versions of Tcl and Tk concurrent with this release of OOMMF(Tcl/Tk 8.4.5 as of January, 2004).
 OOMMF requires at least Tcl version 7.5 and Tk version 4.1 on Unix platforms, and requires at least Tcl version 7.6 and Tk version 4.2 on Microsoft Windows platforms.
 OOMMF software does not support any alpha or beta versions of Tcl/Tk, and each release of OOMMF may not work with later releases of Tcl/Tk.
 Check the release dates of both OOMMF and Tcl/Tk to ensure compatibility.